Operation: Berlin

 REASON FOR LOSS:

 Towns and villages well outside the city boundaries were hit as the markers drifted in the strong wind which accounted for 30 civilian deaths.
-In the south west suburbs of Berlin many houses were destroyed and 150 people killed.
+In the southwest suburbs of Berlin, many houses were destroyed and 150 people were killed.
 Some industrial premises were damaged as well as five military targets the most important being a depot of the Waffen SS.

-Taking off at 18:55 hrs from RAF Lissett in Yorkshire to join the bomber stream.
+LM718 took off from RAF Lissett in Yorkshire at 18:55 hrs to join the bomber stream.
 However, at 22:40 hrs they called base indicating serious engine trouble with a port and a starboard engine and that they were abandoning the sortie and returning.

 Also lost from the Squadron this night:

-Halifax III LW721 NP-S Flown by W/O.2.
-Allan Ross Van Slyke J/85605 RCAF Killed with 2 other members of his crew, remaining 4 taken PoW.
+Halifax III LW721 NP:S Flown by WO2.
+Allan Ross Van Slyke R121701 (Plt Off.
+J85605) RCAF Killed with 2 other members of his crew, remaining 4 taken PoW.
 They were on their homebound trip when shot down by a Ju88, crashing at Pausin, North West of Berlin.

 Burial details:

-P/O. Keith Shambler Simpson.
+Plt Off.
+Keith Shambler Simpson.
 Cambridge City Cemetery.
 Collective grave 13559-13561.
+Grave inscription: "TOO DEARLY LOVED TO BE FORGOTTEN".
 Born on the 19th August 1919 in Texas, Queensland, the son of Malcolm George and Florence Nellie Simpson, of Sydney, New South Wales, Australia.
-Grave inscription reads: "Too Dearly Loved To Be Forgotten".

 Sgt.
 Thomas James Barnett.
 Cambridge City Cemetery.
 Collective grave 13559-13561.
+Grave inscription: "IN LOVING MEMORY OF MY DEAREST HUSBAND JIM.
+LOVED BY ALL".
 Son of Benjamin and Sarah Ann Barnett, of High Wycombe, Buckinghamshire and husband of Nellie May Barnett, of High Wycombe, England.
-Grave inscription reads: "In Loving Memory Of My Dearest Husband Jim.
-Loved By All".

-F/O. Norman Hindley DFC.
+Fg Off.
+Norman Hindley DFC.
 Morden Cemetery.
 Section.
 G.4.
 Grave 5703.
+Grave inscription: "IF LOVE COULD HAVE SAVED THEY WOULD NOT HAVE DIED".
 Son of Walter and Sarah Hindley, of Merton, London, England and husband of Maisie Patricia Hindley.
-Grave inscription reads: "If Love Could Have Saved They Would Not Have Died".

-P/O. Derek Joseph Hemsley.
+Plt Off.
+Derek Joseph Hemsley.
 Cambridge City Cemetery.
 Collective grave 13559-13561.
+Grave inscription: "IN PROUD AND LOVING MEMORY OF OUR DARLING BOY.
+ALWAYS WITH US".
 Son of Joseph and Winifred J. Hemsley, of Salfords, Surrey, England.
-Grave inscription reads: "In Proud And Loving Memory Of Our Darling Boy.
-Always With Us".

 Sgt.
 William Buchan.
 Newcastle-Upon-Tyne Cemetery (St. Andrews and Jesmond) Section D. Cons.
 Grave 374.
+Grave inscription: "AT THE GOING DOWN OF THE SUN AND IN THE MORNING WE WILL REMEMBER THEM".
 Son of William Alexander and Martha Buchan, of Newcastle-on-Tyne, England.
-Grave inscription reads: "At The Going Down Of The Sun And In The Morning We Will Remember Them".

-Fl/Sgt.
+Flt Sgt.
 Malcolm John McKay.
 Cambridge City Cemetery.
 Grave 13557.
-Born on the 06th May 1922 in Brisbane, Queensland, the son of Charles Lindsay McKay and Constance Kate Alice McKay, of North Ipswich, Queensland.
+Grave inscription: "BY THESE SHALL OUR LIBERTY LIVE".
+Born on the 6th May 1922 in Brisbane, Queensland, the son of Charles Lindsay McKay and Constance Kate Alice McKay, of North Ipswich, Queensland.
 Australia.
-Grave inscription reads: "By These Shall Our Liberty Live".

-Researched and dedicated to the relatives of this crew with thanks to sources as shown.
+Researched by Kelvin Youngs (Webmaster) (Jun 2018) and dedicated to the relatives of this crew.
 Also to 'Poppylands' at Horsey who hope to place a memorial at some stage for the crew.
+Court of Enquiry findings and update to the narrative by Aircrew Remembered (Feb 2022).
+Also to Elaine Hunton (née Buchan) for the crew photo.
+Other sources as quoted below:

 At the going down of the sun, and in the morning we will remember